-- Local Sources The budget was increased to reflect an increase in Medicaid revenues for the year of \$419,776. - State Sources The budget was amended to reflect an increase of the special education costs reimbursed for the prior year, which also caused the current year reimbursement to increase by that same amount, resulting in an overall increase of \$501,148.
-The District also received an increased reimbursement for lost personal property tax from the State of \$223,756 due to property tax reform.
-The reimbursement for lost personal property tax is difficult to project because this was only the second year in which the district received those funds and data isn't available in advance to reasonably estimate the payment. - Instruction-Added Needs The budget was increased to account for the additional staff who were hired by the District after the beginning of the fiscal year. - Support Services Pupil The budget was increased to account for the additional staff who were either hired or contracted by the District after the beginning of the fiscal year.
+- State Sources The budget was amended to reflect an increase of the special education costs reimbursed for the prior year, which also caused the current year reimbursement to increase by that same amount, resulting in an overall increase of \$358,291.
+The District also received an increased reimbursement for lost personal property tax from the State of \$90,712 due to property tax reform.
+The reimbursement for lost personal property tax is difficult to project because this was only the third year in which the district received those funds and data isn't available in advance to reasonably estimate the payment. - Support Services Pupil The budget was increased to account for the additional staff that were expected to be either hired or contracted by the District after the beginning of the fiscal year. - Support Services Pupil Transportation The original budget for pupil transportation was increased over the previous year to reflect an upward trend experienced in recent years.
+It was later it was determined that those costs would not increase so dramatically and were adjusted downward in a later budget.